 The University now has a new location in central Manukau.
 We offer University foundation and preparation programmes, as well as a threeyear primary teaching degree, the Bachelor of Education (Teaching), which has been delivered in South Auckland for the past 20 years.
 Many of our graduates continue to work in the area, contributing to the lives of local children.

-Starting 2021, the Business School is offering the first semester of the Bachelor of Commerce at Tai Tonga.
+The Business School offers the first semester of the Bachelor of Commerce at Tai Tonga.
 For students living in the south, access to local courses and study spaces eases transport and travel challenges.
 The South Auckland Student Hub is there for all local University of Auckland students, providing academic and personal support, and IT and administration services.
-And our student commons facility provides study spaces during standard teaching hours as well as evenings and weekends.
+And our student commons teaching hours as well as evenings and weekends.